What to do if your company receives a compulsory strike off notice

 2) Grounds for Involuntary Strike Off

-Under Section 726 of the Companies Act 2014, the Register may institute procedures for a strike off, and for range of compliance matters including:
+Under Section 726 of the Companies Act 2014, the Register may institute procedures for a strike off, and for range of non-compliance grounds:

-- The company is being wound up and reason to believe no liquidator is appointed.
+(d) The company is being wound up and Registrar has reason to believe no liquidator is appointed;

 *In effect, any company, for which the Annual Return is later for over one year is at risk of receiving an Involuntary Strike Off notice.